-So, you’ve invested in a new roof and now you get to sit back and enjoy the next 20 years with no roofing worries.
-Or do you?
+Understanding information on roof warranties is extremely important.
+Does the purchase of a new roof mean you get to sit back and enjoy the next 20 years with no worries?
 The best answer is that it depends on what you just purchased.

 This one is pretty simple.
 One comes from the roofing company that installed the roof and one comes from the manufacturer of the roofing materials.